-Current web search engines such as Google and AlltheWeb do not work well with SWDs since they are designed to work with natural languages and expect documents to contain unstructured text composed of words.
-Failing to understand the structure and semantics of SWDs, they cant take advantage of the Semantic Web.
-Accompany with the growth of the Semantic Web, powerful search and indexing systems are highly needed by the Semantic Web researchers to help them find and analyze SWDs on the web.
-Such systems can be used to support the tools being developed by researchers - such as annotation editors - as well as software agents whose knowledge comes from the semantic web.
+Current web search engines such as Google and AlltheWeb do not work well with SWDs, as they are designed to work with natural languages and expect documents to contain unstructured text composed of words.
+Failing to understand the structure and semantics of SWDs, they do not take advantage of them.

-We have described a prototype crawler-based indexing and retrieval system for the Semantic Web Documents, i.e., web documents written in RDF or OWL.
-It runs multiple crawler to discover SWDs through meta-search and following links, analyzes SWDs and produce metadata about SWDs as well as the relations among SWDs, computes ranks of SWDs using a "rational random surfing model", and indexs SWDs using an information retrieval system by treating URIrefs are terms.
-One of the interesting properties
+We have described a prototype crawler-based indexing and retrieval system for Semantic Web documents.
+It runs multiple crawlers to discover SWDs through meta-search and link-following; analyzes SWDs and produces metadata about SWDs and the relations among SWDs; computes ranks of SWDs using a "rational random surfing model"; and indexs SWDs using an information retrieval system by treating URIrefs as terms.
+One of the interesting properties computed for each semantic web document is its ontology rank - a measure of the document's importance on the Semantic Web.